confluentinc/examples/ccloud/docs/resources/best-practices/optimization.rst

 Benchmark testing is important because there is no one-size-fits-all recommendation for the configuration parameters needed to develop |ak|
-applications to Confluent Cloud.
+applications to |ccloud|.
 Proper configuration always depends on the use case, other features you have enabled, the data profile, and more.
 Confluent recommends you run benchmark tests if you plan to tune |ak| clients beyond the defaults.
 Regardless of your service goals, you should understand what the